 1) It shuts off the ability to use fat as fuel (aka fat burning is turned off)

 2) It causes your body to store fat.

 This combination holds you back from achieving your weight loss goals.

 The way insulin works is in direct response to your blood glucose levels and the sugars and carbohydrates you eat.
 If your blood glucose is high, your body will respond by increasing insulin on a sliding scale.
 The higher it is, the more insulin that will be released and the stronger it will act against your fat burning goals.
 By stabilizing and therefore not actively increasing your blood glucose levels with the use of apple cider vinegar, you may be able to help with achieving your weight loss goals through the response on insulin.*

 *HUGE SIDE NOTE: This DOES NOT mean that you can eat whatever you want and just use apple cider vinegar to buffer the response.
 This will result in zero weight loss and likely weight GAIN instead.
 However, ACV is a fantastic tool to pair with your Intermittent Fasting and AEN Nutrient Timing to further make strides toward your wellness goals.

 How Do You Use Apple Cider Vinegar?

 There are two key things to consider when using ACV.
 First, it must be diluted.
 Apple cider vinegar on its own can be harsh on your stomach and cause stomach aches.
 Second, opt for the original form.
 This means no capsules or gummy alternatives.
 The studies performed on the benefits of ACV have been done with the LIQUID and ORIGINAL form of apple cider vinegar.
 Not on gummies or capsules.
 This can lead to entirely different results than the ones you are looking to achieve.
-For the full details of why you should stick to the original ACV, check out my video below.
+For the full details of why you should stick to the original ACV, check out my video above.

 When Is The BEST Time To Use Apple Cider Vinegar With Intermittent Fasting?